dalesgit/logseq-sd/pages/SD training Feb 13.md

 	- Craig is doing his thing at "the farm" ??
 	- Danny late
 	- allison: son and daughter in law divorcing. she's crushed.
-	- LS last night dream. loading tray at a buffet line. then she dropped the plate
+	- LS last night dream. loading tray at a buffet line. then she dropped the plate.
+Journaling it: asking what is the dream saying? what want me to do?
+		- drs. rec'd a new radiation therapy
+		-
 - Discussion